rabbah/nimbella-cli/doc/README.md

 If you find a case in which a blank separator doesn't work in nim, please [report it as an issue](https://github.com/nimbella/nimbella-cli/issues) or use a colon separator.

-<h3 id="1-credential-management-to-access-nimbella-namespaces">1 Credential management to access Nimbella namespaces</h3>
+### 1 Credential management to access Nimbella namespaces

 The `auth` subtree lets you manage Nimbella credentials for Nimbella _namespaces_, as described in the section [Nimbella Namespaces](#your-nimbella-cloud-account).